 Dianne Bystrom, director emerita, was interviewed on May 16 by Omaha television station KETV for a story on the 27% voter turnout for the May 14 primary election in Nebraska.
 Bystrom noted that the photo voter ID law passed by the Nebraska Legislature in 2023 may have had a chilling effect on turnout in the 2024 primary – the first election the requirement was in effect.

-Carrie Ann Johnson, participated in the Iowa Civic Engagement panel at the Iowa History Conference on June 6 at the State Historical Society of Iowa in Des Moines.
+Carrie Ann Johnson, associate director for outreach and communication, participated in the Iowa Civic Engagement panel at the Iowa History Conference on June 6 at the State Historical Society of Iowa in Des Moines.
 She was a co-author of the article “Department Chairs as Change Agents: A Virtual Cross-institutional Professional Development Model for Chairs,” published in the June issue of Innovative Higher Education.

 Karen M. Kedrowski, center director, was interviewed on May 31 by Laryssa Leone of Local 5 News regarding the verdicts in former President Trump’s hush money trial.
 On June 3, Kedrowski was interviewed by Jonathan Mann of KDSN Radio for a podcast about American women voters distributed in the United Arab Emirates.
 On June 4, she was interviewed by Jason Clayworth of Axios Des Moines on the 3rd district congressional race and Democratic primary.
 On May 31, she was interviewed by Andrew Smith of the Daily Nonpareil (Council Bluffs) on young candidates running for local office.
 On June 12, she was interviewed by Ty Rushing from Iowa Starting Line on the impending six-week abortion ban in Iowa, and also appeared on Iowa Public Radio’s River to River.
 On June 27, Kedrowski was interviewed by Sklyar Tallal of KGAN on the impeding Iowa Supreme Court decision on the six-week abortion ban, and by Dana Searles of WOI-TV about that night’s presidential debate.